Matt Duffy Preview, Player Props: Royals vs. Cubs

 Matt Duffy At The Plate

-- Duffy is batting .269 with seven doubles, a home run and 11 walks.
+- Duffy is hitting .263 with seven doubles, a home run and 11 walks.

-- In nine games this season (14.3%), Duffy has picked up an RBI, including two games with multiple runs batted in.
+- Duffy has driven in a run in 10 games this year (15.6%), including two games with multiple runs batted in.

-- In 13 of 63 games this year, he has scored, including multiple runs once.
+- He has scored at least once 13 times this season (20.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.